Rapptz/discord.py/docs/faq.rst

 How do I set the "Playing" status?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You may specify the ``activity`` keyword argument in the :class:`Client` constructor.
-There is a method for this under :class:`Client` called :meth:`Client.change_presence`.
+There is also a method for this called :meth:`Client.change_presence`.
 The relevant aspect of this is its ``activity`` keyword argument which takes in an :class:`Activity` object.

 The status type (playing, listening, streaming, watching) can be set using the :class:`ActivityType` enum.